 This knowledge can help you better decide how many days you want to spend in a destination, how many stops you should have on your road trip, etc.

-Get out a piece of paper and start to write down groupings of items that make sense to do in the same day based on their proximity to one another.
 Once you feel like you have a pretty good outline of how many days you need and what you’ll do each day, move on to the next step.

-Step 6: Get directions and distances
+Step 7: Get Directions and Distances

 If you’re going on a road trip or just want to know how far things are from one another, you can do this on your desktop map to help inform your itinerary.